darvelo/animation-loop/README.md

 // tip: all animations can be accessed in the `loop.animations` array.
 ```

-## Automatically, using options to create an Animation object
+## Animation creation using options

 ```javascript
 loop.add({